-The setup guides and problem-solving resources are very instructive and useful.
-NordVPN has organized its support articles into different categories such as FAQs, general information, billing, and connectivity issues, making it easier to find what you need.
-There’s also a search button in case you can’t find the information you’re looking for.
+The setup instructions and troubleshooting materials are highly informative and helpful.
+NordVPN has arranged its support articles into various categories like FAQs, general information, billing, and connectivity problems, making searching for the info you need really easy.
+Additionally, a search button is provided if you can’t immediately locate what you’re after.

 When I tested NordVPN’s live chat feature, I was connected to a support rep in less than 30 seconds, and they were able to answer all of my questions.
 I was pleasantly surprised by the response times since I performed the test on a Sunday.
 Besides English, NordVPN offers live chat support in German and French.
 For other languages, it uses a translation tool that works pretty well.